IAmMoltony/libmtnconfig/README.md

 `libmtnconfig` is a simple config file library originally created for [ds-craft](https://github.com/IAmMoltony/ds-craft).

+**Notice**: This library is now in *maintenance mode*.
+It will not actively receive new features, but issues will still be reviewed and pull requests will be merged.

 ## Config syntax

 Here's an example config that covers everyting: